Here’s What You Need To Know About What's Happening In Germany Right Now

 The implications of the current impasse in Germany will inevitably be felt beyond its borders.
 Germany is Europe’s biggest economy, and Merkel is seen as its most powerful voice – especially in times of crisis.

-In the short-term, non-domestic issues (such as Brexit) will find little space in the country’s political debate and will not be on its politicians' list of priorities.
+In the short-term, non-domestic issues such as Brexit will find little space in the country’s political debate and will not be on its politicians' list of priorities.

 And, finally, any hope Merkel had of reforming the European Union with French president Emmanuel Macron will have to be, for now at least, shelved.